selaere/vurlrs/README.md

 **vurlrs** is an interpreter and dialect of the [vurl programming language][esolangs], created by [me] in 2022, for no reason other than to cure my own boredom.

+it adds some new features, like function scoping, command definitions and custom arguments. it adds some commands (those that start with underscores `_`), and may add some functionality to existing functions.

 try running `./vurl fizzbuzz.vurl`, or use the (currently very limited and bad) repl by running it without arguments.

 [esolangs]: https://esolangs.org/wiki/Vurl